renatomachadoo/axeExchange/README.md

 ## Description

-A lightweight standalone script that simulates price fluctuation with configurable intervals.
+A lightweight standalone fivem script that simulates price fluctuation with configurable intervals.
 Includes a command to check the current fluctuation, and can be easily integrated with other resources.

 ## Usage Example: